bytedevzone/android-remove-white-screen-before-loading-webview/README.md

-This is a simple code to load web view in Android
+This is simple code to load web view in Android